home-assistant/home-assistant.io/source/_components/scrape.markdown

   required: false
   type: string
 verify_ssl:
-  description: Enables/disables verification of SSL-certificate, for example if self-signed.
+  description: Enables/disables verification of SSL-certificate, for example if it is self-signed.
   required: false
   type: boolean
+  default: true
 username:
   description: The username for accessing the website.
   required: false